yaal-coop/sheraf/doc/tutorial/attributes.rst

 Externals references
 ~~~~~~~~~~~~~~~~~~~~

-The most basic way to reference another model is by using :class:`~sheraf.models.models.ModelAttribute`.
+The most basic way to reference another model is by using :class:`~sheraf.attributes.models.ModelAttribute`.

 .. code-block:: python